KipCollo/Java-Revision/javaEE/mail/Readme.md

  rfc822=smtp
  news=nntp

 ## Message Storage And Retrieval

 This section describes JavaMail message storage facilities supported by the Store and Folder classes.Messages are contained in Folders.
 New messages are usually delivered to folders by a transport protocol or a delivery agent.
 Clients retrieve messages from folders using an access protocol.

-- The Store Class: The Store class defines a database that holds a Folder hierarchy and the messages within.The Store also defines the access protocol used to access folders and retrieve messages from folders.
+- `The Store Class`: The Store class defines a database that holds a Folder hierarchy and the messages within.The Store also defines the access protocol used to access folders and retrieve messages from folders.
 Store is an abstract class.
 Subclasses implement specific message databases and access protocols.

 Clients gain access to a Message Store by obtaining a Store object that implements the database access protocol.
 Most message stores require the user to be authenticated before they allow access.
 The connect method performs that authentication.

-## Environment Properties

-This section lists some of the environment properties that are used by the JavaMail APIs.
-The JavaMail javadocs contain additional information on properties supported by JavaMail:

-1. mail.store.protocol - Specifies the default Message Access Protocol.The Session.getStore() method returns a Store object that implements this protocol.
-The client can override this property and explicitly specify the protocol with the Session.getStore(String protocol) method.Default Value is The first appropriate protocol in the config files.
-2. mail.transport.protocol - Specifies the default Transport Protocol.
-The Session.getTransport() method returns a Transport object that implements this protocol.
-The client can override this property and explicitly specify the protocol by using Session.getTransport(String protocol) method.
-3. mail.hostSpecifies the default Mail server.
-The Store and Transport object’s connect methods use this property, if the protocol-specific host property is absent, to locate the target host.
-4. mail.userSpecifies the username to provide when connecting to a Mail server.
-The Store and Transport object’s connect methods use this property, if the protocol-specific username property is absent, to obtain the username.
-5. mail.protocol.hostSpecifies the protocol-specific default Mail server.
-This overrides the mail.host property.
-6. mail.protocol.userSpecifies the protocol-specific default username for connecting to the Mail server.This overrides the mail.user property.
-7. mail.fromSpecifies the return address of the current user.Used by the InternetAddress.getLocalAddress method to specify the current user’s email address.
-8. mail.debugSpecifies the initial debug mode.
-Setting this property to true will turn on debug mode, while setting it to false turns debug mode off.

         Method Summary
         All MethodsStatic MethodsInstance MethodsConcrete Methods Modifier and Type 	Method and Description